Mung bean: Market

 Mung bean plants have a long history of being consumed by humans.
 The main consumed parts are the seeds and sprouts.
 The mature seeds provide an invaluable source of digestible protein for humans in places where meat is lacking or where people are mostly vegetarian.
-Mung bean has a large market in Asia (India, Southeast-Asia and East Asia) and is also consumed in Southern Europe and in the Southern USA.
+Mung bean has a large market in Asia (India, Southeast Asia and East Asia) and is also consumed in Southern Europe and in the Southern US.
 Mung bean protein is considered safe as a novel food (NF) pursuant to Regulation (EU) 2015/2283.
 The consumption of mung bean varies depending on the geographic region.
 For instance, in India, mung bean is used in sweets, snacks and savoury items.
 In other parts of Asia, it is used in cakes, sprouts, noodles and soups.
 In Europe and America, it is mainly used as fresh bean sprouts.
 The consumption of mung beans as such in the US is in the order of 22–29 g/capita per year, while the consumption in some areas of Asia can be as high as 2 kg/capita per year.

 Mung bean is considered an alternative crop in many regions, which is generally preferable to sign a contract for the growing process before planting.
 In the US, the average price of mung bean is around $0.20 per pound.
 This is double the price of soybeans.
-The difference in production costs for mung bean and soybean is the post-harvest cleaning and/or transportation.
-Overall, mung bean is considered to have market potential for their drought tolerance, and they are a food crop and not a feed crop, which can help buffer the economic risk from variability in commodity crop prices for the farmers.
+The difference in production costs for mung bean and soybean is due to post-harvest cleaning and/or transportation.
+Overall, mung bean is considered to have market potential for its drought tolerance, and it is a food crop and not a feed crop, which can help buffer the economic risk from variability in commodity crop prices for farmers.

 Uses

 Nutritional value

-Mung beans are recognized for their high nutritive value.
-Mung beans contain about 55%–65% carbohydrate (equal to 630 g/kg dry weight) and are rich in protein, fat, vitamins and minerals.
-It is composed of about 20%-50% protein of total dry weight, among which globulin (60%) and albumin (25%) are the primary storage proteins (see table).
-Mung bean is considered to be a substantive source of dietary proteins.
-The proteolytic cleavage of these proteins are even higher during sprouting.
+The mung bean is recognized for its high nutritive value.
+A mung bean contains about 55–65% carbohydrate (equal to 630 g/kg dry weight) and are rich in protein, vitamins, and minerals.
+It is composed of about 20–50% protein of total dry weight, among which globulin (60%) and albumin (25%) are the primary storage proteins (see table).
+The mung bean is considered to be a substantive source of dietary proteins.
+The proteolytic cleavage of these proteins is even higher during sprouting.
 Mung bean carbohydrates are easily digestible, which causes less flatulence in humans compared to other forms of legumes.
-Both seeds and sprouts of mung bean produce lower calories compared to other cereals, which makes it more attractive to obese and diabetic individuals.
+Both seeds and sprouts of the mung bean produce lower calories compared to other cereals, which makes it a more attractive bean to obese and diabetic individuals.

-Whole beans and paste
+Culinary

 Whole cooked mung beans are generally prepared from dried beans by boiling until they are soft.
 Mung beans are light yellow in colour when their skins are removed.
 Mung bean paste can be made by hulling, cooking, and pulverizing the beans to a dry paste.